-PSPRS Initial membership date: Before January 1, 2012 On or After January 1, 2012 and before July 1, 2017 Retirement and Disability Years of service and age required to receive benefit 20 years of service, any age 15 years of service, age 62 25 years of service or 15 years of credited service, age 52.5 Final average salary is based on Highest 36 consecutive months of last 20 years Highest 60 consecutive months of last 20 years Benefit percent Normal Retirement 50% less 4.0% for each year of credited service less than 20 years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% 1.5% to 2.5% per year of credited service, not to exceed 80% Accidental Disability Retirement 50% or normal retiremen t, whichever is greater Catastrophic Disability Retirement 90% for the first 60 months then reduced to either 62.5% or normal retirement, whichever is greater Ordinary Disability Retirement Normal retirement calculated with actual years of credited service or 20 years of credited service, whichever is greater, multiplied by years of credited service (not to exceed 20 years) divided by 20 Survivor Benefit ' , Retired Members 80% to 100% of retired m ember's pension benefit Active Members 80% to 100% of accidental disability retirement benefit or 100% of average monthly compensation if death was the result of injuries received on the job
+PSPRS Initial membership date: Before January 1, 2012 On or After January 1, 2012 and before July 1, 2017 Retirement and Disability Years of service and age required to receive benefit 20 years of service, any age 15 years of service, age 62 25 years of service or 15 years of credited service, age 52.5 Final average salary is based on Highest 36 consecutive months of last 20 years Highest 60 consecutive months of last 20 years Benefit percent Normal Retirement 50% less 2.0% for each year of credited service less than 20 years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% 1.5% to 2.5% per year of credited service, not to exceed 80% Accidental Disability Retirement 50% or normal retirement, wh nichever is greater Catastrophic Disability Retirement 90% for the first 60 months then reduced to either 62.5% or normal retirement, whichever is greater Ordinary Disability Retirement Normal retirement calculated with actual years of credited service or 20 years of credited service, whichever is greater, multiplied by years of credited service (not to exceed 20 years) divided by 20 Survivor Benefit exceed 20 years) divided by 20

+Retired Members80% to 100% of retired member's pension benefitActive Members80% to 100% of accidental disability retirement benefit or 100% of average monthly compensation if death was the result of injuries received on the job

 Retirement and survivor benefits are subject to automatic cost-of-living adjustments based on inflation.
-In addition, the Legislature may enact permanent one-time benefit increases after a Joint Legislative Budget Committee analysis of the increase's effects on the plan.
-PSPRS also provides temporary disability benefits of 50 percent of the member's compensation for up to 12 months.
+PSPRS also provides temporary disability benefits of 50% of the member's compensation for up to 12 months.

 Health insurance premium benefits are available to retired or disabled members with 5 years of credited service.
 The benefits are payable only with respect to allowable health insurance premiums for which the member is responsible.
-Benefits range from \$150 per month to \$260 per month depending on the age of the member and dependents.
+Benefits range from \$100 per month to \$260 per month depending on the age of the member and dependents.

-Employees covered by benefit terms - At June 30, 2018, the following employees were covered by the agent pension plan's benefit terms:
+Employees covered by benefit terms - At June 30, 2019, the following employees were covered by the agent plan's benefit terms:

 Pension Health

 Inactive employees or beneficiaries currently receiving benefits - -

-Inactive employees entitled to but not yet receiving benefits 1 1
+Inactive employees entitled to but not yet receiving benefits 1 -

 Active employees 2 2

-Total 3 3
+Total 3 2

-Contributions and annual OPEB cost - State statutes establish the pension contribution requirements for active PSPRS employees.
+Contributions - State statutes establish the pension contribution requirements for active PSPRS employees.
 In accordance with state statues, annual actuarial valuations determine employer contribution requirements for PSPRS pension and health insurance premium benefits.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.
-Contribution rates for the year ended June 30, 2018, are indicated below.
+Contribution rates for the year ended June 30, 2019, are indicated below.
 Rates are a percentage of active members' annual covered payroll.

 District -

 Health

 Active member - District - insurance

 Pension Pension premium

-PSPRS 7.65% 0.00% 0.00%
+PSPRS 7.65% 22.85% 1.46%

-Tier 3 risk pool 9.94% 9.68% 0.26%